Starfish Family Services

 • Fee information: Services are covered by Medicaid.
 We also accept many private insurance plans and private pay.

 • Details: Our experienced therapists with you and your family help to create a customized plan for short- or long-term success.
-All are trauma-sensitive, with specific training to support healing after traumatic events.
+All have specific training to support healing after critical events.

 • Areas of expertise include: